Treewidth of Outer $k$-Planar Graphs: Preliminaries

 \section{Preliminaries}

 Let $G$ be a graph.
 By $V(G)$ and $E(G)$ we denote the set of vertices and edges of $G$, respectively.
-For an edge, we use the compact notation $uv$, instead of $\set{u, v}$.
-For a directed edge, we stick to the standard notation $(u, v)$.
-Let $\deg(v)$ denote the degree of a vertex $v$ and $\Delta(G)$ be the maximum degree of a vertex of $G$.
+For an edge that connects vertices $u$ and $v$, we use the compact notation $uv$, instead of $\set{u, v}$.
+For a directed edge, we use the standard notation $(u, v)$.
+Let $\deg(v)$ denote the degree of a vertex $v$, and let $\Delta(G)$ denote the maximum degree of a vertex of $G$.

 For a graph $G$, a subgraph \emph{induced} by a set $U \subseteq V(G)$, denoted $G[U]$, is a subgraph with vertex set $U$ and all edges of $G$ between the vertices of $U$.
 A \emph{spanning tree} of a graph $G$ is a subgraph of $G$ containing all the vertices of $G$ that is a tree.
-By $\dist_G(v, w)$ we denote the distance (i.e. the length of the shortest path) between $v$ and $w$ in a graph $G$.
+By $\dist_G(v, w)$, we denote the distance (i.e. the length of the shortest path) between $v$ and $w$ in a graph $G$.
 For any tree $T$ rooted at vertex $r$, we define the depth of a vertex $v$ as $\depth_T(v) = \dist_T(r, v)$.
 We may omit subscripts if they are clear from the context.

-A \emph{tree decomposition} $\mathcal{T} = (T, B)$ of a graph $G$ is a collection of nodes, called \emph{bags}, $\{B_x: x \in V(T)\}$ indexed by the vertices of a tree $T$.
-Every bag is a subset of $V(G)$ with following properties satisfied: \begin{enumerate} \item for every vertex $v \in V(G)$ the set $\{x: v \in B_x\}$ induces a non-empty subtree in $T$; \item for every edge $uv \in E(G)$ there exists a bag containing both $u$ and $v$. \end{enumerate} The \emph{width} of a given tree decomposition is the size of the largest bag minus one.
+A \emph{tree decomposition} $\mathcal{T} = (T, B)$ of a graph $G$ is a collection of \emph{bags}, $\{B_x: x \in V(T)\}$, indexed by the vertices of a tree $T$.
+The bags are subsets of $V(G)$ and satisfy the following properties: \begin{enumerate} \item for every vertex $v \in V(G)$, the set $\{x: v \in B_x\}$ induces a non-empty subtree of $T$; \item for every edge $uv \in E(G)$, there exists a bag containing both $u$ and $v$. \end{enumerate} The \emph{width} of a given tree decomposition is the size of the largest bag minus one.
 The \emph{treewidth} of a graph $G$, denoted by $\tw(G)$, is the minimum width of any tree decomposition of $G$.